GenjiFujimoto/jppron/indexes/README.md

 These are a couple indexes I created for the forvo files of the corresponding username.
-The kana reading is simple filled with the file name.
+The kana reading is simply filled with the file name.

 The expected folder structure is as follows: